Nocardiopsis sinuspersici: Growth and morphology

-N. sinuspersici have been shown to grow optimally on yeast extract agar and less optimally on agar containing oatmeal and inorganic starches.
+Nocardiopsis sinuspersici have been shown to grow optimally on yeast extract agar and less optimally on agar containing oatmeal and inorganic starches.
 N. sinuspersici possess several unique phenotypic traits not seen in other members of Nocardiopsis.
 N. sinuspersici possess small amounts of light yellow mycelium and "zig-zag" hyphea.
 Over time these hyphae form red spores.
 The cellular membrane of N. sinuspersici is also unique, most notably lacking mycolic acids.